Skip to a section:

 Note: The ± symbol embedded with some entries may not be recognized by programs that require 7-bit ASCII characters.

-The archive also offers an application programming interface (API) as an alternate method of downloading data directly from the database.
-This method requires some knowledge of using Structured Query Language (SQL) scripts, which are described in detail on the Application Programming Interface help page.
+These programmatic methods require some knowledge of using Structured Query Language (SQL) scripts, which are described in detail on the Application Programming Interface help page.

 Issue: After uploading an input file, you get a "No matches found" error.